-Devised by Blue Peter production staff and hosted by Radio One DJ Noel Edmonds, only
+Devised by the Blue Peter production staff and hosted by Radio One DJ Noel Edmonds,

-too happy to give up the weekday breakfast shift.
-He had a previous attempt at the
+who was only too happy to give up his weekday breakfast shift.
+Edmonds had a previous

-Broadcast on Saturday mornings from 9.15 to approximately 12.15 the principle idea was for kids to phone in and offer swaps with others kids from around the country, an idea that had already been used by Southern Television in the late fifties with their shop Swap Shop and by Capital Radio in London with their show Swap Shop!
+Broadcast on Saturday mornings from 9.15 to approximately 12.15 the principle idea was for kids to phone in and offer swaps with others kids from around the country, an idea that had already been used by Southern Television in the late fifties with their show Swap Shop and by Capital Radio in London in 1974 with their show Swap Shop.

-The only idea for the new show was to try to counter the ever growing success of ATV’s anarchic Tiswas broadcast in a similar timeslot, however, the all too familiar Blue Peter approach got in the way.
+The real reason that the show was given to go ahead was to try to counter the ever growing success of ATV’s anarchic Tiswas broadcast in a similar timeslot, however, the all too familiar Blue Peter approach got in the way.
 While Tiswas attacked the senses and kept the audience on the edge, Swap Shop barely kept them awake.

-Outside broadcasts featuring outdoor swap meets 'Swaporama' were handled by actor Keith Chegwin (aka Cheggars), while the host was joined in the studio by Maggie Philbin and Newsround’s John Craven, the guest puppet was a dinosaur, Posh Paws (an anagram of Swap Shop).
+Outside broadcasts featuring outdoor swap meets 'Swaporama' were handled by actor Keith Chegwin (aka Cheggars), while the host was joined in the studio by Maggie Philbin and Newsround’s John Craven, the show's mascot was a dinosaur, Posh Paws (an anagram of Swap Shop).

-Several specials were made including Swap of the Shops featuring repeats of the music acts appearing live in the studio.
+Several bank holiday specials Swap of the Shops featured repeats of the music acts appearing live in the studio.